-A number of federal agencies were invited to be cooperating agencies (40 CFR 1501.6) in the preparation of this EIS.
+A number of federal agencies were invited to be cooperating agencies (40 CFR 1501.6) in the preparation of this EIS/OEIS.
 These agencies have either jurisdiction or technical expertise for any component of the proposed actions or potentially affected resource.
 A list of agencies invited to participate as cooperating agencies and the associated correspondence is included in Appendix B. The list of cooperating agencies is shown below:

 - Federal Aviation Administration

 - Federal Highways Administration

 - Department of Agriculture

 - U.S. Air Force

 - U.S. Army Corps of Engineers

 - U.S. Environmental Protection Agency (USEPA) Region 9

+- U.S. Fish and Wildlife Service

 - U.S. Office of Insular Affairs

-Federal Highways Administration has prepared the transportation modeling, analysis for non-military proposed road projects and environmental impact analysis that appears and has been integrated into Volumes 2 and 6 of this Final EIS.
-Federal Highways Administration is using this Final EIS in compliance with the required evaluation, pursuant to NEPA, of their proposed roadway improvements on Guam.
-Federal Highways Administration has collaborated with the DoN through the Final EIS and will subsequently issue their own ROD to conclude their NEPA process.
+Federal Highways Administration has prepared the transportation modeling, analysis for non-military proposed road projects and environmental impact analysis that appears and has been integrated into Volumes 2 and 6 of this Draft EIS/OEIS.
+Federal Highways Administration is using this Draft EIS/OEIS in compliance with the required evaluation, pursuant to NEPA, of their proposed roadway improvements on Guam.
+Federal Highways Administration will continue this collaborative effort with the Navy through the Final EIS/OEIS and will subsequently issue their own ROD to conclude their NEPA process.